MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 	Scroll down through the **Mailbox permission change** pane and review all the information for this activity.
 When you are done, select **Close** to close the pane.

+15. You should now prepare LON-CL2 for the next lab that will use it.
+In your Edge browser, in the Outlook tab, select the circle with Lynne Robbin's picture in the upper right-hand corner.
+In the **Lynne Robbins** profile window that appears, select **Sign out**.

+16. Once you're signed out of Outlook, close the Edge browser.

-15. Switch back to the **LON-CL1**.
+17. Switch back to the **LON-CL1**.

-16. On LON-CL1, in your Microsoft Edge browser, close the Exchange admin center tab, but leave the other browser tabs open.
+18. On LON-CL1, in your Microsoft Edge browser, close the Exchange admin center tab, but leave the other browser tabs open.

 You have just successfully tested a mailbox permission alert that sent an alarm message on granting FullAccess to a user mailbox.